conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 ````
 **Topic checks:**
 - `spec.cluster` is a valid Kafka Cluster
-- `metadata.name` must belong to the Application Instance.
+- `metadata.name` must belong to the Application Instance
-- `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created.
+- `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created
-- All other properties are validated if Application Instance has [TopicPolicies](#topic-policy) attached.
+- All other properties are validated if Application Instance has [TopicPolicies](#topic-policy) attached
 - In dry-run mode, topic creation is validated against the Kafka Cluster using AdminClient's [CreateTopicOption.validateOnly(true)](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/admin/CreateTopicsOptions.html) flag

 **Side effect in Console & Kafka:**
 - Kafka
-    - Topic is created / updated.
+    - Topic is created / updated

 ### Subject
 :::caution Not implemented yet